sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

   ```
   sudo insmod ./module_name.ko name='"Hello World!"'
   ```

-  this happens because if we only use simple quotes `''` or double quotes `""` the shell removes hos quotes an passes it to insmod, so aboit add single quotes over a string.
+  This happens because if we only use simple quotes `''` or double quotes `""` the shell removes hos quotes an passes it to `insmod`, so about add single quotes over a string.

   In case it is needed to pass an array as a parameter, then it is needed to use the macro `module_param_array()`, instead of the `module_param()` function